Easy recipe for healthy flapjacks with oats, dried fruits, nuts, seeds, butter and honey (no golden syrup or added sugar) for breakfast or teatime.

 Healthy Flapjacks without Sugar

-Sugar is really not needed in these flapjacks.
-No white sugar, no brown sugar - none of it! - Jill
+There's no need for sugar in these flapjacks.
+No white sugar, no brown sugar - just natural honey.

 Without the sugar, the flapjacks can still bind together easily with the ingredients in the recipe card below.
 Just ensure that you leave the flapjacks to cool completely before cutting, so they are less crumbly.